FreshKernel/ktor-server-firebase-app-check/docs/CONTRIBUTING.md

     git remote add upstream git@github.com:freshtechtips/ktor-server-firebase-app-check.git
     ```
 4. Open the project with your favorite IDE, we suggest using [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/)
-5. Sync the project with gradle
+5. Sync the project with Gradle
-6. Create new git branch and switch to it using:
+6. Create a new git branch and switch to it using:
     ```
     git checkout -b your-branch-name
     ```